toitek/toitek/README.md

 Software Engineer
 -----------------

 Am a computer science student.
 Am also a software engineering student at ALX-Holberts curriculum.
-Am also taking UDACITY Nano degree specializing in Full-stack developer.

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [georgewandhe@gmail.com](mailto:georgewandhe@gmail.com)